 Rule No. 2: Have 6 Months of Savings in Your Emergency Fund

 “One money rule that people should consider shaking up at the moment relates to the size of your emergency fund,” Anna Barker, the founder of personal finance site LogicalDollar.
-“While the usual advice is that this should be equal to three to six months of expenses, this may no longer be enough in 2021.”

 Rule No. 3: Max Out Your 401(k) Contributions

 “This rule is really pushed by many financial professionals,” said Chuck Czajka, founder of Macro Money Concepts.
 “While saving for retirement is a must, COVID has shown that this traditional thinking and saving through a 401(k) might not be the best solution.
 401(k)s have many restrictions and accessing your money can be difficult and costly.
 We recommend if you are going to use your 401(k) for your retirement savings, only contribute to your employer match.
 Anything over that should be positioned in a plan that provides liquidity, leverage and control.”

 Rule No. 4: ‘Set It and Forget It’ for Retirement Planning

 “When planning for retirement, many people are given the advice to save X amount of money and then are put into a target-date fund and just let it ride,” said Terry S. Mulhern, MBA, RICP, MDRT and author.
 “Given the turbulent times and markets, I don’t think you could get worse advice.
 Replace it with, ‘You are the CEO of your retirement – act like one.'”